marcpalumbo/Great_Resignation_Analysis/README.md

 ### _Overview of Machine Learning Methodology_

 During the implementation and exploratory stage of our Machine Learning portion and modeling, we initially had planned to use regression models but it became soon apparent that our question we hoped to have answered was a time series related problem.
 A time series is a succession of chronologically ordered data spaced at equal or unequal intervals.
 The forecasting process consists of predicting the future value of a time series, either by modeling the series solely based on its past behavior or by using other external variables.
 For this reason, our group then shifted our interest and focus to time series forecasting models particularly on `Scikit-learn` _regression models_ to perform forecasting on time series.

+### _Skforecast_

 After further research and consideration, our group decided to use `Skforecast`. `Skforecast`, is a python library that eases using _scikit-learn regressors_ as _multi-step forecasters_.
 It also works with any regressor compatible with the _scikit-learn API (pipelines, CatBoost, LightGBM, XGBoost, Ranger etc..)_.
 We decided to use `Recursive autoregressive forecasting` and `ForecasterAutoreg` that inputs frequency distribution.

 <p align="center">
 <img width="764" alt="skforecast_overview" src="https://user-images.githubusercontent.com/107281474/203164793-4177a6b0-908b-4659-bcce-b4a840ab5a1c.png">